ShanaFarber/cuny-sps/README.md

-This is a repository of pojects and assignenets done for CUNY School of Professional Studies Masters of Science in Data Science.
+This is a repository of projects and assignments done for CUNY School of Professional Studies Masters of Science in Data Science.

 Languages: R, SQL